 The Board of Directors lays down the general requirements for the result and the external financial reporting in accordance with relevant legislation and regulations.
-The

-Group also aims to offer adequate, complete and precise information reflecting corporate performance at all times.
+The Group also aims to offer adequate, complete and precise information reflecting corporate performance at all times.

 The Board of Directors emphasises that there must be open communication in the company within the framework for listed companies, and that each individual must know his or her role in the company's internal controls.
-The Group has chosen to divide operations and internal reporting into independent strategic business units.
-The business units are run as independent profit centres with their own missions, visions, goals, strategies, action plans and budgets.
+The Group has chosen to divide operations and internal reporting into both geographically divided business areas, and in independent strategic business units.
+Both business areas and business units are run as independent profit centres with their own missions, visions, goals, strategies, action plans and budgets.
 This division ensures a high degree of delegation of expertise, following-up and delegation of responsibilities in the organisation and enables information on relevant matters to be communicated effectively and reliably throughout the system.